An interview with Eric & Jane Mittelsteadt, new owners of Dee-O-Gee Bozeman!

 What made you decide to lead the Dee-O-Gee Bozeman team?

-We have been looking for a business opportunity that fit our interests for a while hoping to find a career path that would get Eric off the road traveling so much.
-We thought of Dee-O-Gee and decided it could be a perfect business opportunity for us; blending animals and nutrition with sales and marketing.
-I have a strong interest in nutrition for pets as a way to cure and prevent disease so it seemed a perfect fit.
+We have been looking for a business opportunity that fit our interests for a while, hoping to find a career path that would allow Eric to be in Bozeman instead of traveling as a sales rep. We thought of Dee-O-Gee and decided it could be a perfect business opportunity for us; blending animals and nutrition with sales and marketing.
+I (Jane) have a strong interest in nutrition for pets as a way to cure and prevent disease so it seemed a perfect fit.
 My view on veterinary medicine is very holistic blending Eastern modalities and nutrition with the more conventional western practices.

 What pets did you have while you were growing up?